FAQ

 Dropcurb electronics pickup:

 Dropcurb picks up TVs, computers, monitors, and printers at home — no trip to a retailer or event required.
-Pricing includes a $20 e-waste recycling surcharge that covers certified disposal.
+All-in pricing — certified e-waste handling is included in the number you see.

 Best for: people with multiple electronics, limited transportation, or who want everything picked up at once alongside furniture or appliances.